Shinmera/verbose/README.md

     (ql:quickload :verbose)

-Since I expect that logging will be a somewhat frequent need, the Verbose package is aliased to the single letter `v`.
 Under normal circumstances, Verbose starts itself up automatically after you've loaded it, so you can dive right in and log things.
+You'll want to add a local nickname for verbose to use it easily though, such as `v`, which we'll be using in this tutorial.

+    (defpackage #:my-package
+      (:use #:cl)
+      (:local-nicknames
+        (#:v #:org.shirakumo.verbose)))

     (v:log :info :intro "Hello!")